 Long Island Postcard Collection

 The collection, which ranges from c.1890s-present, includes canceled and unmarked postcards that cover a variety of subjects, including advertising, historic buildings, scenic views, and popular tourism destinations.

 Cabinet of Curiosities

-The top floor of the library is a popular study spot, coveted for its peaceful bird’s-eye view of campus and, on a clear day, of the New York City skyline.
+The top floor of the Library is a popular study spot, coveted for its peaceful bird’s-eye view of our campus and, on a clear day, of the New York City skyline.